paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 ## Getting started

+Here is a brief explanation of some Jasmine functions.
+You can read more details from the [Jasmine docs](http://jasmine.github.io/2.4/introduction.html).

+ - `describe("DateTime", ...)` - this creates a test group (or "suite") named "DateTime".
+We will put any tests specifying the behavior of `DateTime` inside of this test suite.
+ - `it(testName, ...)` - this creates a test (or "spec") with the given name.
+As a general rule, the spec name should read like the predicate of a sentence with the name of the test group as an implied subject (in our case, `DateTime`).
+For this reason, the function is named `it` to encourage you to read the spec name like a sentence starting with the word "it".
+   - Good name: [It] returns the current time when called with no arguments
+   - Bad name: [It] no arguments returns current time
+ - `expect` - this specifies what the spec expects to happen.
+If all the expectations in a spec are met, then the spec passes.
+If at least one expectation is not met, or an unhandled exception is thrown, then the spec fails.

-The first thing we need to do is to decide on some minimal subset of the API to implement, and then incrementally build on top of that until we're finished.
-One reasonable place to start is making a `DateTime` constructor that returns an object representing the current time.
+The first thing we need to do is to decide on some minimal subset of the API to implement, and then build on top of that until we're finished.
+We will start by writing a unit test that specifies what we expect `DateTime` to do.

-First, we should write a unit test that specifies what we expect `DateTime` to do.
-In `DateTimeSpec.js`, we'll write our first test.
-If you don't understand what this test code is doing yet, don't worry; I'll explain it shortly.
+In`DateTimeSpec.js`, create the first few unit tests.

 ```javascript
 describe("DateTime", function () {